a-thayo/wflow-support/README.md

-hi, i used wflow (Deltares product) a lot in my work as a Junior Modeller. i know wflow is very easy to use already but sometimes there are niche tasks that i still need to do manually. pls feel free to take a look.
+hi, i used hydromt & wflow (Deltares product) a lot in my work as a Junior Modeller (mostly hydrological). i know they are very easy to use already but sometimes there are niche tasks that i still need to do manually, such as:
+* converting rainfall data (without spatial data) into netcdf /
+* estimating low flow of a catchment /
+* plotting multiple years of rainfall to find out which one is the closest to average /
+* etc.
+please feel free to take a look